Dan Lepinski, P.E.

 Location: North Central Texas Council of Governments, 616 Six Flags Drive, Arlington, Texas 76011

-Centerpoint Two (middle building, first floor), John Pitstick Conference Room
+Centerpoint Two (middle building, first floor).
+R

 (Map to Seminar.)